 As the above quote illustrates, graduation is the next step in moving ahead with your life.
 Your education has prepared you for many possibilities, most of which we cannot yet foresee.
 Be confident that you have the skills and abilities to succeed and do not be afraid to take the chances to do so.
 You have graduated from excellent programs and have had the opportunity to learn from some great teachers.
 You have also had opportunities to learn outside the classroom and to benefit from interactions with your peers as well as the community at large.

 I wish you all success and happiness in the future.
 Be proud of the education you have received and make the most of what you have achieved.
 You have a solid foundation for a life of learning and achievement.
 You are joining a community of Brock alumni as well as alumni from your program.
 Wherever you go, you will always be a Brock alumnus and we hope that this will continue to help you as you move through life.

 While this has been an unusual “virtual” graduation, I hope that it will still serve to inspire you and that you are able to take pride in your achievement.

 Over the past several years you’ve worked extremely hard to complete your graduate studies here at Brock University.
-Through countless hours attending class, TA-ing, working in the lab or the library, conducting quantitative or qualitative research, completing literature reviews, and so much more – you have developed valuable skills for future success.
+Through countless hours attending class, TA-ing, working in the lab or library, conducting quantitative or qualitative research, completing literature reviews and so much more, you have developed valuable skills for future success.

 As you have now completed your graduate degree with us at Brock University, it is time for you to join the ranks of our remarkable alumni.
 I know you will use what you have learned within the Faculty of Applied Health Sciences and continue to make your mark as you follow your own career path.